jonbirge/logpager/README.md

 # logforensic

 ## About
-Lightweight security log audit and forensic interface written using PHP and JS, intended to provide a dashboard for understanding security threats.
+Lightweight security log auditing and forensics written using PHP and JavaScript, intended to provide a dashboard for understanding security threats.
 Displays log events as heatmap using tile plot generated with D3, allowing user to click on a given period to drill down into the log.
 Performs asynchronous geolocation and